LukeMcCann/Atari_AssemblyProjects/README.md

     The easiest method for running my 6502/6507 binaries is via the browser based Atari Emulator.
     (see Alternative methods - JavAtari).

-    First you will need to use DASM to compile the .asm files.
+    First, windows users will need to use DASM to compile the .asm files.

+    (If you are on Linux you simply need to use the provided MakeFile after installing DASM )

     Then, simply fork this project -> head over the the JavAtari URL -> select Open ROM File and select the binary you wish to run.